aqvoid/Bladyss/README.md

 A roguelike game with procedural generation of rooms.

 How to install:
-Open zip file and run "Bladyss.exe"
+Open "Bladyss.zip" file in Releases and run "Bladyss.exe"